akuity/kargo/docs/docs/20-quickstart.md

-manifests from the `main` branch as a starting point, run `kustomize edit set image` and `kustomize build` within the `stages/test/` directory, and written the resulting manifests to a stage-specific branch -- the same branch referenced by the `test` Argo CD `Applicaton`'s `targetRevision` field.
+manifests from the `main` branch as a starting point, run `kustomize edit set image` and `kustomize build` within the `stages/test/` directory, and written the resulting manifests to a stage-specific branch -- the same branch referenced by the `test` Argo CD `Application`'s `targetRevision` field.

 :::info
-Although not strictly required for all cases, using stage-specific branches is a suggested practice that enables Kargo to transition each `Stage` into any new or previous state, at any time, with a new commit that replaces the entire contents of the branch -- all without disrupting the `main` branch.
+Although not required for all uses cases, using stage-specific branches is a practice highly recommended by the Kargo team.
 :::

-### Promote to UAT and then Production
+## Promote to UAT and then Production

 Unlike our `test` `Stage`, which subscribes directly to an image repository, our `uat` and `prod` `Stage`s both subscribe to other, _upstream_ `Stage`s,